Introduction

 Conflict of interest

-The authors have declared that the manuscript was written in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.
+Jana van den Berg received a travel grant by Gilead Sciences.
+The funding entity did not play a role in the development of the manuscript and did not influence its content in any way.
+Andreas Holbro has declared that the manuscript was written in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

 Funding